 On April 26, 1902, a fire destroyed every business building in town except the elevator and Doctor Tayes’ drug store, causing a loss exceeding $40,000.
 Unfortunately, the town never fully recovered.

-Situated in the midst of a rich agricultural community, Herkimer was the business center for Logan Township in 1910.
+Situated amid a prosperous agricultural community, Herkimer was the business center for Logan Township in 1910.
 At that time, it had a telegraph, express, and post office, and the population was 225.

-Though the town’s population continued to fall, it still boasted a number of businesses in 1917 including the Herkimer State Bank, a general merchandise store, a hardware store, garage and automobile dealership, a barbershop, shoe shop, meat market, blacksmith, implement dealer, restaurant, a pool hall, and the grain elevator.
+Though the town’s population continued to fall, it still boasted several businesses in 1917, including the Herkimer State Bank, a general merchandise store, a hardware store, a garage and automobile dealership, a barbershop, a shoe shop, a meat market, a blacksmith, implement dealer, restaurant, a pool hall, and the grain elevator.
 At that time, the town was called home to about 130 people.

 The Herkimer School continued to teach students until 1966.
 The building still stands today.

 The post office closed its doors in May 1974.
-Though the population of the town is unknown today, Herkimer Township is called home to about 230 people.
+Though the town’s population is unknown today, Herkimer Township is called home to about 230 people.
 Herkimer is located on a bend of Reamer Creek, five miles northwest of Marysville.

 Also See: